 During the summer of 2017, we visited a few cabins and mills in Montana.
-We covered a lot of ground and, while tiring, it was a great trip!
+While tiring, we covered a lot of ground, and it was a great trip!

 I was a bit surprised about how many mill ruins are left.
 This one, the Forest Rose, is almost completely ruined, but it is interesting just the same.

-The state of Montana put together a nice history of the Forest Rose Mine:
+The state of Montana put together an excellent history of the Forest Rose Mine:

 The Forest Rose Mine is located a mile north of the Wasa on a steep slope west of Dunkleberg Creek at an elevation of 5,500 feet.
 The mine was first located and claimed by Frank Carnes in 1884 and is on the patented Forest Rose and Acrobat claims.
 Other claims in the area include the Trapeze, Monitor, Bellaire and Little Mack.
 The upper levels of the mine were extended in the first years of the century, resulting in the production of oxidized ore.
 The mine was said to have produced $100,000 in silver-lead ore by 1916.
 When visited in 1916, the size of the dumps indicated extensive underground development through several collapsed workings.
 The ore consists of quartz, limonite, and a little galena and pyrite.
 These occur in replacement deposits in limestone on or near the axis of the Dunkleberg anticline (Pardee 1917; Popoff 1953).